Ottoman Clock Tower © Ian McKellar

 The historical port city of Jaffa is within walking distance of Tel Aviv.
 Its inhabitants have included notable biblical figures, and its name is said to come from Japhet, who was Noah's son.
 Archaeological finds show that Jaffa existed as a port city thousands of years ago, serving both Egyptian and Phoenician sailors on their sea voyages.

-Otherwise, Jaffa has become a popular tourist attraction filled with interesting shops, Mediterranean-style restaurants and sun-drenched cafes.
+Jaffa has, indeed, become a popular tourist attraction filled with interesting shops, Mediterranean-style restaurants and sun-drenched cafes.
 Visitors will find studios, galleries and artist quarters, as well as shops specialising in Judaica and archaeology.
 There are also some splendid markets, where vendors expect to haggle.
 At night, the historical walls are illuminated, revealing a beautiful, seaside architectural backdrop.